alovajs/alovajs.github.io/docs/tutorial/10-framework/01-vue-options.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Usually, use hook can only be used in vue's setup, but through the auxiliary function provided by `@alova/vue-options`, you can also use alova's use hook in vue options style, which is perfectly compatible with almost all functions of alova.
+Usually, use hook can only be used in vue's setup, but through the helper function provided by `@alova/vue-options`, you can also use alova's use hook in vue's options, which is perfectly compatible with almost all functions of alova.

 > Available in both vue2 and vue3.